 The wellbeing of autistic children and young people is at the heart of every design decision we make.
 From small class sizes to purpose-built calm rooms, sensory and therapy rooms, we’ll make adjustments to each student’s environment to help them reach their full potential.
 This will be complemented by an individual, personalised curriculum tailored to their skills and ambitions for the future.

-Building emotional resilience through our social understanding curriculum, learning to code in our Fujitsu innovation hub, completing A levels or engaging in social enterprise projects or work placements are all examples of the kinds of achievements our students will be making.
+Building emotional resilience through our social understanding curriculum, completing A-levels or engaging in social enterprise projects or work placements are all examples of the kinds of achievements our students will be making.

 Expression of interest